-As introduced, the bill requires the state's Office of Emergency Management to study:
+As amended at the request of counties, the bill requires the University of Colorado's Natural Hazards Center to conduct a study regarding:

-- 1. Agencies that need to be able to provide emergency alerts in a minority language and - 2.
-What local 911 agencies need to provide a live translator or interpreter during 911 calls.
+- 1. Agencies that need to be able to provide emergency alerts in a minority language by July 1, 2024; and - 2.
+What local 911 agencies need to provide live interpretation during a 911 call by July 1, 2024.